Crocodile Adventureland Langkawi

 While many crocs have been imported, lots are bred & reproduced in the farm.
 The entire farm is divided into several sections or concretized ponds.
 There are placards at each section giving information about the crocodiles in that section.
 Some of the ponds are quite small and looking at the number of crocs kept there, you may feel a bit sad and wish larger space was given.

-As you enter, the first section (i.e. the Periodical Pond) area is where you will find many baby and juvenile crocodiles.
+As you enter, the first section (i.e. the Periodical Pond or Juvenile Crocodile Pond) area is where you will find many baby and juvenile crocodiles.
 Here you will find most of them sleeping with their mouths open or just relaxing.
-The Species Pond is where both crocodiles and alligators are kept together.
-A placard here explains how to differentiate between the two.
+You can purchase pellets and feed the 2-3 year old crocs here.

 The Bridge Pond is the largest of all and is the most interesting one.
 There is an wooden bridge with covered roof that goes over the middle of the pond.
 Lots of large crocs are kept in this pond.
 As you walk over the bridge, you can see the deadly creatures right below you and some of them even looking up at you.
 A staff will surely warn you not to lean too much over the railings and take risks.